 Easily holds 50 pounds of toys.
 Features convenient carrying handles.
 Extremely durable plastic frame.
 Includes a handy trio of dividers.
-Available in Minnie Mouse, Frozen, and Paw Patrol styles.
+Available in Minnie Mouse, Frozen, Paw Patrol, and more styles.

 A little pricey, but it’s a large toy box.

 Designed to be used as a toy chest and an easel, the angled lid is perfect to place artwork for your children to color and paint.
-At 30.5 inches wide, this storage container can fit a generous amount of toys and has organizational buckets on the top to make cleanup time a breeze.
-Lid is detachable, making it safe to use for children of any age.
+At 30.5 inches wide, it can fit a generous amount of toys and has organizational buckets on the top to make cleanup a breeze.

 Consistency issues; color seems to vary from product to product.

 No assembly required.
 You get an American-made plastic toy box that's ready to be filled from the start.
 It's easy to clean with a simple moist towel.
 The fold-up design is easy for kids to use, and it's a great way to teach them proper organization.

 We recommend these products based on an intensive research process that's designed to cut through the noise and find the top products in this space.
 Guided by experts, we spend hours looking into the factors that matter, to bring you these selections.